Payment Information - Justice Court, Pct.4 Tickets ONLY

 1. A payment plan, allowing the defendant to make payments toward the fine and costs in designated intervals.
 Note that if any amount is paid more than 30 days after the judgment assessing the fine or costs then a $25 time payment fee must be assessed.

 2. Disposition of the amount assessed by performing community service.
 There are many options that meet the requirements of the law for community service, see Art.
 45.049 of the Code of Criminal Procedure for full details.
-A defendant is entitled to a minimum of $100 credit for every 8 hours of community service performed.
+A defendant is entitled to a minimum of $100 credit for every eight hours of community service performed.

 3. If performing community service imposes an undue hardship, a defendant who is indigent or who lacks sufficient resources to pay is entitled to a waiver of the fine and costs, in whole or in part.